ashtonsix/webglc/README.md

 ## Introductory Example

-To obtain a quick flavour of webglc let's generate 100,000 particles, move them once, find their average position, and read that value to the CPU:
+To obtain a quick flavour of WebGLC let's generate 100,000 particles, move them once, find their average position, and read that value to the CPU:

 ```ts
 import {format as f, ParsedFormat, kernel, lifetime} from 'webglc'